Tunisian revolution: Ghannouchi government

-Caid Essebsi government
+Caïd Essebsi government

 Béji Caïd Essebsi became prime minister, appointed by Mebazaa on the day Ghannouchi resigned.
 Although the cabinet was now free of RCD members, demonstrations continued as the protesters criticized the unilateral appointment of Essebsi without consultation.

 Ghannouchi's resignation was followed the next day by the resignations of industry minister Afif Chelbi and international co-operation minister Mohamed Nouri Jouini.
 There were now protests for the entire interim government to resign, with the UGTT calling for an elected constituent assembly to write a new constitution.
 Further resignations were reported on 1 March: minister for higher education and scientific research Ahmed Brahim, minister of local development Ahmed Nejib Chebbi, and minister of economic reform Elyes Jouini.

 Mebazaa announced elections to a Constituent Assembly would be held on 24 July 2011.
 This would likely postpone general elections to a later date.
 This fulfilled a central demand of protesters.

 In early March, the interim government announced that the secret police would be dissolved.
 A Tunis court announced the dissolution of the RCD and liquidation of its assets, though the party said it would appeal the decision.

 In mid-April, charges were announced against Ben Ali, for whom international arrest warrants were issued in January.
 There were 18 charges, including voluntary manslaughter and drug trafficking.
 His family and former ministers faced 26 further charges.

 The elections were further postponed and ultimately held on 23 October 2011.
 The election appointed members to a Constituent Assembly charged with rewriting Tunisia's Constitution.
 The formerly banned Islamic party Ennahda, which was legalised in March, won with 41% of the total vote.